mekerhult/test2023/README.md

 The Arduino receives monophonic MIDI phrases, waits for an external MIDI clock (start/continue/stop), and performs the uploaded material in sync.
-Transport is handled with a push button on D4 that toggles between play and stop, while a second button on D3 can be tapped to fire a middle C over MIDI for quick testing.
+Transport is handled with a push button on D4 that toggles between play and stop and the sequence loops continuously until you press D4 again.
+A second button on D3 can be tapped to fire a middle C over MIDI for quick testing.

 ## Components